QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

     @btime f($fc)

-Some of this time is JIT compilation, and one more execution gets us down to
+Some of this time is JIT compilation, and one more execution gets us down to.

 Here's the corresponding machine code